 Essential base primitives for all

-Knative offers a set of reusable components that focuses on solving many mundane but difficult tasks such as orchestrating source-to-container workflows, routing and managing traffic during deployment, auto-scaling your workloads, or binding running services to eventing ecosystems.
-Developers can even use familiar idioms, languages, and frameworks to deploy any workload: functions, applications, or containers.
+Knative offers a set of reusable components that focuses on solving many mundane but difficult tasks such as workflows like building applications from source code to container images, routing and managing traffic during deployment, auto-scaling your workloads, or binding running services to the growing ecosystem of event sources.
+Knative recognizes container images as the deployment unit.
+Therefore, developers can use any language, framework, or idiom they’re familiar with.

 Supports popular development patterns